apexfarm/ApexTriggerHandler/README.md

 ---

-**Support:** If you find this library helpful, please consider sharing it on Twitter or recommending it to your friends or colleagues.
+**Support:** If you find this library helpful, please consider sharing it on Twitter or recommending it to your friends and colleagues.

 ### Translations